 When you use a VPN with Tor, the data remains secure even after it goes to its final destination.
 A VPN encrypts the data and protects all spying eyes.

 In the past, the FBI targeted specific Tor users and cracked into their security protocols.
-Also, there are other drawbacks of using the Tor browser, such as slow speed.
+Also, the Tor browser has other drawbacks, such as slow speed.
 When the data goes through different nodes, it reduces the speed.
-Thus, use a VPN over the Tor browser to ensure maximum privacy and enjoy fast connection speed.
+Thus, a VPN over the Tor browser ensures maximum privacy and enjoys fast connection speed.

 8. Private Emails – for encrypted emailing